numberscope/frontscope/doc/making-a-visualizer.md

 The easiest way to build a visualizer is to extend a pre-made visualizer base class, which automatically sets up a graphics framework for you to use.
-Right now, there's only one base class available:
+Right now, there are only two base classes available:

 -   [`P5Visualizer`](#making-a-p5-visualizer-in-detail) uses the
     [**p5.js**](https://p5js.org) library for graphics and user interaction.
+-   `P5GLVisualizer`: a slight variant of `P5Visualizer`.
+You should derive from this base class if you wish to use p5.js in WebGL mode.
+See the [Turtle](../src/visualizers/Turtle.md) visualizer for an example.

+Note that by "extend a base class," we mean that in the standard TypeScript
+sense: You will see that visualizer source code files literally contain a line like

+`class Differences extends P5Visualizer(paramDesc) {`

+followed by the code that implements the visualizer class.
 For a quick start, copy and modify the template file for your chosen framework, which you can find in `src/visualizers-workbench`.

 If you want to use a new graphics framework, you'll need to write your own implementation of the [visualizer interface](behind-the-scenes.md).